 nohup command is helpful, but only if you know you will need it at the time you start the process.
 The

 disown command, in its default configuration, removes a job from the jobs queue of a terminal.
-This means that it can no longer be managed using the job control mechanisms discussed in this guide (like
+This means that it can no longer be managed using the job control mechanisms discussed previously in this guide, like

 jobs output and no longer associated with the terminal.

 The command is called by specifying a job number.
-For instance, to immediately disown job 2, we could type:
+For instance, to immediately disown job 2, you could type: